clojure-numerics/expresso/README.md

 ### Objectives

 expresso aims to be a general library for manipulating mathematical expressions.
-This are the key objectives:
+These are the key objectives:

  - Enable mathematical expressions to be encoded
  - Provide a powerful facility for general expression manipulation (aka term rewriting)